Healthdirect Free Australian health advice you can count on.

 How is premature ejaculation treated?

-There are some things you may wish to try before seeking medical help.
+There are some things you may wish to try at home.
 These include:

 If you are in a long-term relationship, you may benefit from couples therapy.

 There are techniques that can help someone 'unlearn' the habit of premature ejaculation.
-Sex therapists can advise on techniques available to do this, and include’ “stop-start” technique and the “squeeze” technique.
+Sex therapists can advise on the techniques available to do this.
+They include the 'stop-start' technique and the 'squeeze' technique.

-Kegel exercises, which are exercises to strengthen the pelvic floor muscles, can also help to improve control over ejaculation.
+Exercise has been reported to help prevent premature ejaculation.
+Kegel exercises are exercises to strengthen your pelvic floor muscles.
+These can also help to improve your control over ejaculation.

 Learn more here about the development and quality assurance of healthdirect content.